techiew/Tetris/README.md

 ## Tetris
 ![Preview for Tetris](https://github.com/techiew/Tetris/blob/master/preview_tetris.gif)

+You can watch me play a full round in [this video](https://www.youtube.com/watch?v=dOIRB8INP-0).

 This was made using the Processing framework: https://processing.org - Simply download the Processing editor to open the .pde files.
-You can see me play a full game in [this video](https://www.youtube.com/watch?v=dOIRB8INP-0).

 You can download the compiled game from here: